-We will collect and process your Athletics Data for the purposes of administering your involvement in a running race and we will process it on the basis of legitimate interests.
+We will collect and process your Athletics Data for the purposes of administering your involvement in a running event and we will process it on the basis of legitimate interests.
 The legitimate interests are the interests of registering you as a participant in a race and to administer the race organisation, including the race results, which may be submitted to governing bodies and ranking websites for statistical reasons.
 Any data forwarded to such third parties will only include any or all of the following: Name; Date of Birth; any club affiliation; your performance result in any event.

 If you have requested to take part in an event we may send you race information, race numbers and timing chips etc by post.
 These race information packs may contain advertising for additional events.
 Nice Work does not send direct marketing materials by post other than as part of a race information pack.

 If you have entered an event where Nice Work has been appointed to manage or time the event, that data may be shared with the event organiser – again for legitimate race organisation purposes.
 Data may be transferred from Nice Work to such third parties – and when we do so, the data will, again, be password protected.

 We will retain your Athletics Data contained in the race entry list and results for the purposes of maintaining a historical record of the event.
 You have the right to request your details be deleted from those records notwithstanding that the data may be required for the legitimate purposes in managing our business – and to retain records for legitimate accounting purposes.
 Data is normally held for a period of three years in a password protected environment.
 After three years, the data is archived – once again, in a password protected environment.

 You have the following rights under data protection legislation:

 · to access a copy of the information comprised in your personal data;

 · to object to processing of your personal data that is likely to cause or is causing damage or distress;